CUET PG result 2022 declared; download scorecard link here

 The National Testing Agency (NTA) has announced the result of Common University Entrance Test for post-graduate admissions or CUET-PG 2022 today, September 26.
 Candidates can check and download their result scorecards from the official website cuet.nta.nic.in.

-CUET PG 2022 was conducted on September 1, 2, and 3 in computer-based test (CBT) mode in two shifts.
+CUET PG 2022 was conducted from September 1 to 7 and September 9 to 12 in computer-based test (CBT) mode in two shifts.
+Over 6 lakh candidates had registered for the exam but only 3.34 lakh appeared.

 NTA is conducting the CUET PG exam for 66 Central and participating Universities for the academic session 2022-2023.
 CUET will provide a single-window opportunity for students to seek admission in participating Universities across the country.